During challenging economic times, Americans try to stretch their dollars. Food is a flexible budget expense that can be reduced when money is tight.

-- Grow your own food.
-Plant vegetables, fruits and herbs in a backyard garden, a container on the patio, a flowerpot or a windowsill container.
+- Grow your food by planting vegetables, fruits, and herbs in a backyard garden, a container on the patio, a flowerpot, or a windowsill container.
 If you have more food than you can eat when it is plentiful, then freeze or can the surplus to eat in the winter.

 For More Information

 To learn more about saving money on food, refer to HGIC 4220, Stretch Your Food Dollars Part 1: Before Going to the Store and HGIC 4221, Stretch Your Food Dollars Part 2: At the Grocery Store.